-11 May Handling Larger Class Sizes
+11 May How to Successfully Manage Larger Class Sizes

-Each type of class has its own rewards and challenges, whether you are teaching individuals, small classes, large groups of 20 or more or auditorium style.
-Although I wouldn’t recommend the last of these for ESL!
+“Each type of class has its own rewards and challenges, whether you are teaching individuals, small classes, large groups of 20 or more.
+Although, I wouldn’t recommend the last of these for ESL!”

 Claudia gives us some excellent tips on how to handle larger groups successfully:

 Although I have been teaching my native tongue for many years, I am always excited and full of expectations every time I begin a new class.
-Every group is a different world, with different students that have different needs; that’s why in my opinion every lesson must be optimized and tailor made for every group of students.
+Every group is a different world, with different students that have different needs; that’s why, in my opinion, every lesson must be optimized and tailor-made for every group of students.

-Every teacher knows the problems of a big class: the huge amount of energy that has to be spent during the lesson, the diminishing lack of interest when grammar is on the agenda, the chatting and laughing of some bored students, the reiteration of the same questions, the big open eyes of students who don’t understand… Well I had to face all (and more) of these problems in my last class.
+Every teacher knows the problems of a big class: the huge amount of energy that has to be spent during the lesson, the diminishing lack of interest when grammar is on the agenda, the chatting and laughing of some bored students, the reiteration of the same questions, the big open eyes of students who don’t understand… Well, I had to face all (and more) of these problems in my last class.
 So the question is: what is the most important aspect to consider when teaching such a big class?
-In my opinion the answer is to maintain the attention and the interest of the students at a high level.
+In my opinion, the answer is to maintain the attention and the interest of the students at a high level.
 Easy?
 Absolutely not!

-I begin each lesson by telling the students what we’ll do and our goals for today: in this way I share the responsibility with them and they are (or should be) more aware of the learning process.
+I begin each lesson by telling the students what we’ll do and our goals for today: in this way, I share the responsibility with them and they are (or should be) more aware of the learning process.

 After 20 minutes we sit down again and review it together, summarizing all the questions and answers.

-Take your teaching skills to the next level with our CELTA and TESOL courses.
+Now you too can take your teaching skills to the next level with our CELTA and TESOL courses.